rparet/muddler-wiki/Home.md

 The package value is used for the final package name.
 If you don't have an mfile, the package name will default to the same as the basename of the project.
 So if you have the project in a folder called `mySuperCoolProject` the package name will be `mySuperCoolProject`

+## Token Replacement

+Muddler provides for simple token replacement in your source files.
+Supported tokens are:

+* `@PKGNAME@`
+  * replaced by the package name, in the example above this would be "Recoginator"
+  * your packages install directory becomes `getMudletHomeDir() .. "/@PKGNAME@/"`
+  * this also means you can require files.
+To require 'emco.lua' from your package root for instance you could use `require("@PKGNAME@.emco")` and muddler will transform it to `require("Recoginator.emco")` for instance.
+* `@VERSION@`
+  * replaced by the version set in the mfile
+  * if no version is set, is replaced by the empty string.

 ## File Structure

 At the root of the package you have the mfile, and the `src` directory.
 The `src` directory will hold all the other pieces which are used to construct your Mudlet package.
 Within the `src` directory you may have the following sub directories: